OISF/suricata/doc/userguide/configuration/exception-policies.rst

 Available Stats
 ~~~~~~~~~~~~~~~

-There are stats counters for each supported exception policy scenario:
+There are stats counters for each supported exception policy scenario that will
+be logged when exception policies are enabled:

 .. list-table:: **Exception Policy Stats Counters**
    :widths: 50 50